 Regardless of why your AC is leaking water, Stark Services can solve the issue.
 We’ll check and repair your air conditioner, getting it back to operating again quickly.

-Our technicians are highly trained, knowledgeable and NATE-certified to deliver a job well done.
+Our technicians are highly trained, knowledgeable and ACE-certified to deliver a job well done.
 We have total confidence in our repairs—in fact, we back up everything we perform with a one-year 100% Satisfaction Guarantee!*

 We’ll even suggest a stress-free membership plan.
 This may help you discover AC issues early so you can stop later repairs while keeping your residence comfier.